agartee/Brickweave/README.md

 ```
 Commands and Queries will by default be auto-discovered via text-case matching and by assuming the last "word" in your class definition is the "action" name.
 For example, the `CreatePerson` command translates to `person create` from the command line.
 This command/query text can be overridden via the `AddCli` services extension (see below).
 These overrides are handy when multiple commands should be organized into a single subject or category (e.g. `person`).

+Command and Query parameters are passed with double-dashes (e.g. `--firstname "Adam"`) and the parameter names are not case-sensitive.

 ### Wiring-up the services (ASP.NET Core)

 ```csharp